lineality/csv_tool_read_column_header_line/README.md

 libraries, packages or set up.
 Just run in a folder along with the .csv files.

-This method should work for larger files
+This method should work for larger files,
-(hundreds of megs or a few gigs in size)
+(from hundreds of Megabytes (MB) or a few Gigabytes (GB) in size)
 on any computer or device where you can run a python script.